-The Friends of Greek Art, a volunteer group affiliated with the North Carolina Museum of Art, support the Museum’s collection of classical art by:
+The Friends of Greek Art, a volunteer group affiliated with the North Carolina Museum of Art, supports the Museum’s collection of ancient Greek, Italian, and Roman art by:

-- Serving as advocates for the Museum and the classical art collection throughout the region and state.
+- Serving as advocates for the Museum and the ancient Greek, Italian, and Roman art collection throughout the state and region.

-In the future support from the Friends of Greek Art will also enable the Museum to:
+Future support from the Friends of Greek Art will enable the Museum to:

-- Obtain long-term loans from public and private collections in the United States and overseas.
+- Obtain long-term loans from public and private collections in the United States and other countries.

-- Offer technology-based educational programs for teachers, students, and the lifelong learner.
+- Offer technology-based educational programs for teachers, students, and lifelong learners.

 - Cultivate collaborations with North Carolina colleges and universities.

-The Friends of Greek Art offer the opportunity to honor or remember a family member or friend through the donation of funds to acquire important classical works of art or to underwrite related educational and outreach programs.
+The Friends of Greek Art offers the opportunity to honor and remember a family member or friend through the donation of funds to acquire important ancient Greek, Italian, and Roman works of art or to underwrite related educational and outreach programs.